Skip to main content

 What is a no closing cost refinance?

-A no closing cost refinance is mortgage refinancing that helps cover closing costs.
+A no-closing-cost refinance is mortgage refinancing that helps cover closing costs.
 So, if you’re looking to refinance but don’t have the cash to cover additional closing fees upfront, you can shop around for a loan that can cover your closing fees at signing.
 You’ll still owe closing fees, but you have the benefit of paying them over time.
+For a no-closing-cost refinance to make sense for a lender, they need to recoup the money they would have received upfront during closing.

 How does no closing cost refinance work?

-A no closing cost refinance simply disperses the fees elsewhere in your loan.
+A no-closing-cost refinance simply disperses the fees elsewhere in your loan.
 You can either increase your interest rate or increase your principal.
-With an interest rate increase, you are agreeing to a higher interest rate.
-This might make sense if you don’t plan on staying in this home long-term.
+If you agree to a higher interest rate, the lender covers your loan closing costs.
+This can be a great option if you don't plan on staying in this home long-term.
 But if you are, you may end up paying more over time than if you covered the closing costs upfront.
-An increase in your principal means the closing costs are tacked on to the cost of the mortgage, which increases the amount of your monthly payments.

-No closing cost refinance pros and cons
+No-closing-cost refinance pros and cons

 Pros

-• Less money required up front
+• Less money required upfront

 • Frees up cash for other projects, like home renovations